Were you looking for our FAQ for TimberTop Adventures at Dominion Park?

 What is TimberTop Zip Tours?

-TimberTop Zip Tours is a brand new winter experience located at Snider Mountain Ranch just outside of Sussex, NB.
+TimberTop Zip Tours is a brand new winter and spring experience located at Snider Mountain Ranch just outside of Sussex, NB.
 This experience is brought to you by the same folks who bring you TimberTop Adventures in Dominion Park in Saint John, which is one of Canada’s largest treetop aerial adventure parks and the number one ranked park of its kind in Canada on TripAdvisor.
-TimberTop Zip Tours is different from TimberTop Adventures in that it is a winter guided zip line tour.
-The zip tour includes incredibly long and thrilling zip lines and ends at a campfire with hot chocolate and cookies followed by a horse-drawn sleigh or wagon ride which returns guests to the ranch.
+TimberTop Zip Tours is different from TimberTop Adventures in that it is a guided zip line tour.
+The zip tour includes incredibly long and thrilling zip lines and ends at a campfire with hot chocolate and cookies followed by a horse-drawn sleigh or wagon ride (or pulled by tractor depending on road conditions) which returns guests to the ranch.
 TimberTop Zip Tours is like TimberTop Adventures in that you’ll be secured with our top-of-the-line smart carabiner system which keeps guests locked into the course at all times, along with helmets and full-body harnesses.

 How do I find TimberTop Zip Tours?